 The programs below are designed for students seeking certification in occupational safety engineering and environmental management.
-As students proceed through the certifications and pass the required exams, they meet industry goals for knowledge in specific careers and job descriptions.
+As the students' progress through the certifications and pass the required exams, they meet industry goals for knowledge in specific careers and job descriptions.
 Collectively, the classes, when completed, will meet the requirements for the AAS degree in Occupational Safety Engineering and Environmental Management Technologies.
 This easy entry/easy exit will allow students to complete a course of study each semester and collectively build a knowledge base as they progress toward a degree.

-Certified Occupational Safety Technician (COST) Certificate of Employability
+Certified Occupational Safety Technician (COST)